geosolutions-it/doc-drdsi/source/install/install_ckan_dcatapit.rst

         <field name="resource_license" type="string" indexed="true" stored="false" multiValued="true"/>

-4. Ensure that all the configuration properties required by the new version have been properly provided in .ini file (see :ref:`Installation <dcatapit-installation>` paragraph).
+4. Ensure that all the configuration properties required by the new version have been properly provided in .ini file (see `Installation <https://github.com/geosolutions-it/ckanext-dcatapit#installation>`_ paragraph).

 5. Run model update::